 *These grades are assigned only for DMA and DRE prefix developmental courses.

 - All grades are recorded on a student's official transcript and graduation readiness summary at the completion of each semester.
 The student will be furnished with a report of grades earned.
 Once grades have been awarded, they may be changed only with the written authorization of the instructor and the approval of the Vice President for Instruction.
 Instructor records of grades are maintained by the Vice President for Instruction for three (3) years and then destroyed.
 Thereafter, the only official record of grades is the student's permanent transcript.

 The College has the right to set academic standards which students must meet.
 A student is entitled to an explanation from his or her instructor(s) for the basis of his/her grade to ensure that the grade has not been assigned in an arbitrary and capricious manner.
 For purposes of these Procedures, a course grade is deemed to have been assigned in an arbitrary and capricious manner if:

-- The course grade was based upon the student’s race, color, religion, national origin, age, sex, disability, sexual orientation or for some other arbitrary or personal reason unrelated to the instructor’s exercise of his or her professional academic judgment in the evaluation of the academic performance of the student;
+- The course grade was based upon the student’s race, religion, color, national origin, sex, sexual orientation, gender, gender identity or expression, pregnancy, age, disability, genetic information, political affiliation, veteran’s status, or other protected class in accordance with all applicable federal, state and local laws, or for some other arbitrary or personal reason unrelated to the instructor’s exercise of his or her professional academic judgment in the evaluation of the academic performance of the student;

 - The course grade was assigned in a manner not consistent with the standards and procedures for evaluation established by the instructor, usually at the beginning of the course in the course syllabus but supplemented on occasion during the semester in other written or oral communications directed to the class as a whole; or